 A secure web gateway can be seen as a solution for network security that can either be deployed on the cloud, or on premise.
 Business policies are enforced and internet traffic is also screened.
 In this way, a secure web gateway helps shield a business from internet security risks including malware.

-It's the secure web gateway, which is responsible for standing between the Internet and users.
+It’s the secure web gateway, which is responsible for standing between the Internet and users.
 It provides network security that is advanced, by comparing the web requests it gets to the corporate policies.
-This is as with the help of a SWG, dangerous websites as well as programs are not reachable from the corporate machines.
-A good web gateway security incorporates important security functions such as preventing data loss, URL filtering, application control, antivirus, as well as https inspection.
+A good web gateway security incorporates important security functions such as: preventing data loss, URL filtering, application control, antivirus as well as HTTPS inspection.

 In this article, you will learn what the pros and cons associated with secure web gateways are.
 You’ll also learn about the pros and cons of Cloud Access Security Broker solutions, also known as CASB.
 Finally, you’ll be able to determine whether a secure web gateway or a CASB would suit your business better.
 Being aware of security solutions news can also help you decide which would suit you better.

 The main appeal associated with a secure web gateway is that it allows for the screening as well as filtering of internet content.
 This is before that content can reach any corporate systems.
 The internet is an important source of cyber risk.
 SWGs have ended up changing what their deployment location is, from appliances on-premise to services based on the Cloud.

 It’s also important to note that secure web gateways need traffic in order to transit through them.
 This is an important prerequisite when it comes to providing protection.
 An SWG could be deployed as a solution that is standalone, where all the traffic is routed through; or it could also be a part of the Secure Access Service Edge, also known as SASE.